BerkeleyLearnVerify/Scenic/docs/compiler.rst

 ~~~~~~~~~~~~~~~

 Scenic Compiler is a Scenic AST-to-Python AST compiler.
 The generated
-Python AST would be passed to the Python interpreter for execution.
+Python AST can be passed to the Python interpreter for execution.

 Internally, Scenic Compiler is a subclass of ``NodeTransformer``.
 It
 must define visitors for each Scenic AST node and return corresponding